niole/Table-Highlight-Subset/README.md

 Setting up your views, routes directories, making your package.json: installing dependencies( node modules, express, gulp, browserify )...

 1. set up directory tree
-2. set up package.json: at top level of directory run: *npm init*
+2. Set up *package.json* by running *npm init* at the top level of the app.
+Keep hitting *enter* until you run out of options.
+This will result in an empty *package.json* file.